Now

 Three months into semi-retirement and I couldn’t be happier.

-I’m not really a writer or a coder or an engineer.
+or a coder or an engineer.
 I’m just having fun.
 But I’ve noticed that I am getting faster at it, too.
 The models keep improving, and my own pattern recognition is catching up.
 I’m learning to see the shape of a solution earlier, to ask better questions, and to know when to trust the output vs. when to push back.

-The feedback loop is crazy as well.
-I can go from a realization (man, trying to enter this fillup into a Google Sheet on my phone is annoying), to an idea (wouldn’t it be cool to have a dedicated app for this?), to a launched tool in a few hours.
+I’m also not really a coder, but now I can go from a realization (man, trying to enter this fillup into a Google Sheet on my phone is annoying), to an idea (wouldn’t it be cool to have a dedicated app for this?), to a launched tool in a few hours.
 This kind of “working” feels fun again.

 I had forgotten what that felt like.
-Or maybe I had just given up the hope of feeling it again.